FREQUENTLY ASKED QUESTIONS

 We are looking for individuals who have the potential to achieve academically and want to use their education to make a difference and be future leaders in the community.

-We recommend that you submit your application as soon as applications open (1 July 2022) as this gives you more time to better prepare your responses, edit your responses when need and make any changes before the application closing time.
+We recommend you commence your application as soon as applications open (1 July).
+This will ensure you have plenty of time to prepare your responses, edit your responses when needed and make any changes before the application closing date.

 No, a Pinnace Foundation scholarship is not a loan.
 You will receive a debit card which you can use responsibly according to the terms and conditions and the agreed spending criteria.